tomaae/homeassistant-mikrotik_router/README.md

 3. Setup this integration for your Mikrotik device in Home Assistant via `Configuration -> Integrations -> Add -> Mikrotik Router`.
 You can add this integration several times for different devices.

+NOTES:
-NOTE: Do not mistake "Mikrotik Router" integration with HA build-in integration named "Mikrotik".
+- Do not mistake "Mikrotik Router" integration with HA build-in integration named "Mikrotik".
+- If you dont see "Mikrotik Router" integration, clear your browser cache.

 ![Add Integration](https://raw.githubusercontent.com/tomaae/homeassistant-mikrotik_router/master/docs/assets/images/ui/setup_integration.png)
 * "Name of the integration" - Friendly name for this router